 If so, welcome!
 You are not alone.
 Food allergies, sensitivities, and intolerances are a huge contribution to an array of inflammatory symptoms all over your body.

 Things like autoimmune issues, inflammation, and even your mood can be affected by what you eat.
 This is because 70% of your immune system is found in or around your gut, and the bulk of serotonin is produced in this area.

 In fact, there are more neurotransmitters in the gut than the spinal column!

 Hello gut-brain connection.

 If you have digestive issues, persistent autoimmune or inflammatory symptoms or even stubborn weight loss or gain, you may consider trying an elimination diet.
-This is something I often do with clients to help them regain control over their inflammation, digestion, weight and health goals.
+This is something I help members of The Integrative Autoimmune Network with, as part of a whole-body plan to regain control over their energy, inflammation, digestion, weight and health goals.

 And they are always surprised by the results because they have a GI on speed dial, or have gone for testing only to be told, "everything is normal."

 Should you try an elimination diet for autoimmune?

 An elimination diet or nutritional therapy is one where you strategically (and temporarily) eliminate certain foods to test how your body reacts.
 In fact, most nutritional cleanses are based off of an elimination protocol and almost every naturopath or FMD puts their patients on some sort of an elimination diet as a first step.

 Elimination diets can help when trying to figure out if a particular food is contributing to your symptoms – or simply give your body a break so the inflammatory fire elsewhere in the body can calm down.